-The Personnel Department is responsible for the administration of this policy.
+The Department of Human Resources Management is responsible for the administration of this policy.
 If you have any questions regarding this policy or if you have any questions about background checks that are not addressed in this policy, please contact the HR Operations Division of the Personnel Department.